mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/_index.md

 {{< image url="/images/math-logo.svg" alt="/images/math-logo.svg" class="float_right" >}}

-*Essential Mathematics for Computational Design* introduces to design professionals the foundation mathematical concepts that are necessary for effective development of computational methods for 3D modeling and computer graphics.
-This is not meant to be a complete and comprehensive resource, but rather an overview of the basic and most commonly used concepts.
-The material is directed towards designers who have little or no background in mathematics beyond high school.
-All concepts are explained visually using [Grasshopper® (GH)](www.grasshopper3d.com), the generative modeling environment for [Rhinoceros® (Rhino)](www.rhino3d.com).

-The content is divided into three chapters.
-[Chapter 1](/guides/general/essential-mathematics/vector-mathematics/) discusses vector math including vector representation, vector operation, and line and plane equations.
-[Chapter 2](/guides/general/essential-mathematics/matrices-transformations/) reviews matrix operations and transformations.
-[Chapter 3](/guides/general/essential-mathematics/parametric-curves-surfaces/) includes an in-depth review of parametric curves with special focus on NURBS curves and the concepts of continuity and curvature.
-It also reviews NURBS surfaces and polysurfaces.
+This manual is intended for designers who are experienced in [Grasshopper® (GH)](www.grasshopper3d.com) visual scripting, and would like to take their skills to the next level to create their own custom scripts using C# programming language.
+This guide does not assume nor require any background in programming.
+The document is divided into four parts.
+[Chapter 1](/guides/general/essential-mathematics/vector-mathematics/) explains the general interface of the C# scripting component in Grasshopper.
+[Chapter 2](/guides/general/essential-mathematics/matrices-transformations/) reviews the basics of the C# DotNet programming language.
+[Chapter 3](/guides/general/essential-mathematics/parametric-curves-surfaces/) covers the main geometry types and functions in the RhinoCommon SDK.
+[Chapter 4](/guides/general/essential-mathematics/parametric-curves-surfaces/) includes examples of a number of design algorithms.
+The guide includes many examples that are also available as a Grasshopper file available with the download of this guide.
+Note that all examples are written in version 8 of [Rhinoceros® (Rhino)](www.rhino3d.com) and Grasshopper.

-*I would like to acknowledge the excellent and thorough technical review by [Dr. Dale Lear](https://discourse.mcneel.com/u/dalelear/activity) of Robert McNeel & Associates.
-His valuable comments were instrumental in producing this edition.
-I would also like to acknowledge Ms. [Margaret Becker](https://discourse.mcneel.com/u/margaret/activity) of Robert McNeel & Associates for reviewing the technical writing and formatting*.
+I would like to acknowledge the excellent technical review by Mr. Steve Baer of Robert McNeel and Associates.
+I would also like to acknowledge Ms. Sandy McNeel for reviewing the writing and formatting of this document.

 {{< /column >}}
 </div>